 All versions are fast, although the 197bhp 2.2-litre diesel is the pick of the range, giving the XF good performance while returning decent fuel economy.
 It's almost as smooth and quiet as the petrol model in the range, too.
-The 3.0-litre diesel engine is also very impressive but it is thirstier on fuel.
+The 3.0-litre diesel engine is also very impressive but it is thirstier for fuel.
 The XF compares well to the Mercedes E-Class and Audi A6, although the latest BMW 5 Series continues to set the benchmarks for large executive cars.